7jdope8/Ruby-bitcoin-wallet/README.md

 Work's on windows 7, 8, 8.1, 10 x64.

+BWG is easy to use yust double clicl btc.exe.

 Program offline generate bitcoin wallet and save it to txt file.

 Address and private key are generated anonymously